AN ITINERANT SURVEY FROM GIBRALTAR TO THE DARDANELLES

 Série B architecture

 It may have been more advantageous, of course, to fill our catalogue with fifty emblematic recent constructions, but, since there is little express focus on such supposedly scholarly architecture, it disappears quite quickly from the field of study, so tiny is its presence in what are rather generic territories.
 This rarefaction, induced by the methodology we have adopted, also serves our purpose in that it emphasises an architecture which could be described as Série B, to paraphrase Martin Steinmann and his second-line architecture.
 Série B architecture represents the wave (with heroic architecture as the spume) of the deep renewal of the urban fabric.
-This category of architectures often commandeers, in highly pragmatic fashion, innovations in the art of construction driven by pioneers and, in its multitude, thus institutes these transformations in a more permanent manner.
+This category of architectures often commandeers, in highly pragmatic fashion, innovations in the art of construction driven by pioneers and, in its multitude, thus institutes these transformations more permanently.
 Such appropriation thereby constitutes a form of plebiscite of solutions appropriate to economic, constructive or planning problematics.
-Série B architecture is thus deployed in a field which is less rhetorical, and more open to the reproduction, transformation and deformation of existing models.
+Série B architecture is thus deployed in a less rhetorical field, and more open to the reproduction, transformation and deformation of existing models.

 An idiomatic architecture